 We are retired scientists.
 After we retired, we began living full-time in a travel trailer while moving around the USA and Canada visiting fascinating places and enjoying the company of friends and colleagues.
 We spent several winters at the Gulf Specimen Marine Laboratory in Panacea, Florida and that has become our favourite winter home.
 In April 2015 we purchased a house in Alonsa, Manitoba, Canada (pop.
 75) on territory ceded, released, surrendered and yielded up in 1871 to Her Majesty the Queen and successors forever.
 We also hosted the Embryo Physics Course in Second Life.
 We spent ours summers in our home while continuing to enjoy Panacea’s gentle winters and the hospitality of Gulf Specimen Marine Lab until the fall of 2019 when Dick had a mild stroke and then COVID-19 made travel inadvisable.
 October 24, 2015, we submitted our jointly written book called Embryogenesis Explained which will be published by World Scientific Publishing.
-We have six children and nine grandchildren between us, and we live with a dogs and two cat.
+We have six children and twelve grandchildren between us, and we live with two dogs and two cats.
 When we are not doing science or being in the company of our family and friends, we enjoy canoeing, swimming, biking, taking long walks on beaches, and watching the aurora borealis and sunsets together.